Skirlax/Minecraft-World-API/README.md

 mobs_in_chunk = player.chunk_mobs
 ```

-And lastly, you can find basic info about player like this:
+And lastly, you can find basic info about the player like this:
 ```python
 rotation = player.rotation
 position = player.coords